camunda/camunda-docs/docs/components/concepts/workflow-patterns.md

 ### Sequence

-See [Workflow Pattern 1: Sequence](http://www.workflowpatterns.com/patterns/control/basic/wcp1.php): "A task in a process is enabled after the completion of a preceding task in the same process."
+Refer to [Workflow Pattern 1: Sequence](http://www.workflowpatterns.com/patterns/control/basic/wcp1.php): "A task in a process is enabled after the completion of a preceding task in the same process."

 This is implemented by a [sequence flow](/docs/components/modeler/bpmn/bpmn-primer/#sequence-flow-controlling-the-flow-of-execution) connecting two activities: